Timbar09/Africas-Leading-Tech-Conference/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Africas Leading Tech Conference <a name="about-project"></a>
+# 📖 Africas Leading Tech Conference Page <a name="about-project"></a>

-**Africas-Leading-Tech-Conference** is a tech conference page which brings together some of the world's most renowned tech professionals, with the African professionals at the core.
+**Africas Leading Tech Conference** is a tech conference page which brings together some of the world's most renowned tech professionals, with the African professionals at the core.

-Whatch this [video](https://www.loom.com/share/d3922c70b2b744d59e6b68b58ea0d1dd) to learn more about the project.
+Whatch this [video](https://www.loom.com/share/41983cc4935e4d1baf1f93bfbce6e874) to learn more about the project.

 ## 🛠 Built With <a name="built-with"></a>